 Articles on banap were first published in 2005.
-In 2012 banap underwent a major revision with new information and new articles that continues and is ongoing.
-They are in banap 2.
+In 2012 banap underwent a major revision, with new information and new articles and this revision will continue and be ongoing.
+The revision is banap 2.
 The largest two sections are banap 1 and banap 2 that directly address homosexuality.
 Two things will not change; the articles will still come from a historic perspective.
 More importantly it will continue the emphasis that it is “Homosexuality, What one does” and not “Homosexual, who one is”. banap is comprised of six main sections.

 What is homosexuality?
 Homosexuality is an illegitimate attempt to meet the legitimate need for intimacy in same-sex relationships.
 Overcoming homosexuality is more than ‘stopping’, it is ‘replacing’, that is ‘stopping and adding’.
 There are different pathways leading one into homosexuality and likewise there are different pathways to overcoming homosexuality.